-Matriculating students are those following a prescribed curriculum of study leading to a degree.
+Matriculating students are those accepted into a major and following a prescribed curriculum of study leading to a degree.
 Matriculating students are eligible for financial aid consideration.
 Undergraduate matriculants are grouped by class year based on the number of credits earned:

-- · Seniors have earned 86 or more credits;
+- Seniors have earned 86 or more credits;

 - Juniors have earned 56-85 credits;

 - Sophomores have earned 26-55 credits;

-- · Freshmen have earned 25 or fewer credits.
+- Freshmen have earned 25 or fewer credits.